kkruel8100/ai-case-study/README.md

 #### Business Impact:

-Wealthfront is considered one of the leaders in robo advisory services.
+Wealthfront is considered one of the leaders in robo-advisory services.
 It has continued to expand the product offering and has been able to provide an annual percentage yield of 5%.

 #### Core Metrics: